tremou/thunderkat_hi_pipeline/README.md

 # thunderkat_hi_pipeline

-The two txt files are for the source’s coords (source list ) and the other is for the ms info , resolution refant etc..
+The two txt files are for the source’s coords (source.txt) and the other is for the data information (j1848.txt) , resolution refant etc..
 Both need to be edited in the beginning.

 The pipeline uses CASA 5.7.0-134 and python2.7 makes the following major steps: